For showtimes, click here.

 Her first job was acting alongside her father Ryan O’Neal and Madelyn Kahn in director Peter Bogdonavich’s Paper Moon.

 The movie was a critical and financial success and a personal triumph as well.
-At the age of 10, Tatum became the youngest receipt to receive the Best Supporting Actress Academy Award for her performance.
+At the age of 10, Tatum became the youngest to receive the Best Supporting Actress Academy Award for her performance.

 But the fun wasn’t over.